 Vault Fresco

-San Pantaleo has a single nave flanked by chapels.
+San Pantaleo has a single nave flanked by side chapels.
 The nave vault sports a grand fresco of The Glory of the Name of Mary (1692), the work of Filippo Gherardi (1643-1704).